-- \Rightarrow This is one of the first prospective randomised controlled trials applying intravenous sivelestat sodium to acute respiratory distress syndrome in patients with sepsis. - \Rightarrow It is a prospective, double-blind, adaptive multicentre, randomised controlled clinical trial with a re-estimation of the sample size. - \Rightarrow Appropriate sample size calculation was not possible due to the lack of available high-quality clinical data; therefore, the sample size was calculated in two stages to ensure that the calculation was reasonable, maximising the possibility of obtaining significant results and providing credible outcome data.
+- ⇒ This is one of the first prospective randomised controlled trials applying intravenous sivelestat sodium to acute respiratory distress syndrome in patients with sepsis. - ⇒ It is a prospective, double-blind, adaptive multicentre, randomised controlled clinical trial with a re-estimation of the sample size. - ⇒ Appropriate sample size calculation was not possible due to the lack of available high-quality clinical data; therefore, the sample size was calculated in two stages to ensure that the calculation was reasonable, maximising the possibility of obtaining significant results and providing credible outcome data.

-nmcant results and providing credible outcome data. ⇒ As the duration and distribution of infected patients are unpredictable geographically and temporally, the number of recruited patients at each centre is also unpredictable, in spite of the competitive enrolment.
-At training, At training, and up to 6.8-38% of patients with sepsis will develop ARDS.^{3 4} Despite advances in critical care management and lower tidal geographical patients. volume ventilation strategies,^{5-7} the treatment for sepsis-induced ARDS remains supportive, and the mortality is higher than that for sepsis alone.8 Therefore, how to prevent ARDS in patients with sepsis is of great significance.
+nificant results and providing credible outcome data.

+⇒ As the duration and distribution of infected patients are unpredictable geographically and temporally, the number of recruited patients at each centre is also unpredictable, in spite of the competitive enrolment.

+All training All training and up to 6.8-38% of patients with sepsis will develop ARDS.
+All training and up to 6.8-38% of patients with sepsis will develop ARDS.
+Despite advances in critical care management and lower tidal yolume ventilation strategies 5-7 the treat. volume ventilation strategies, 5-7 the treatment for sepsis-induced ARDS remains supportive, and the mortality is higher than that for sepsis alone.
+Therefore, how to prevent ARDS in patients with sepsis is of great significance.

-In sepsis, the inflammatory storm D produced in the body destroys the endothelial layer and induces endothe- 8 lial cell leakage, and then neutrophils migrate into the alveoli9 and can release neutrophil extracellular traps and elastase.
-Neutrophil elastase (NE) can cause vascular endothelial injury, increase vascular permeability and the permeability of pulmonary endothelial cells and epithelial cells, cause protein and water in the plasma to leak out of the pulmonary and vessels, cause alveolar oedema and bleeding and promote the occurrence and development of ARDS.9-11 It is one of the important pathogeneses of ARDS.
+In sepsis, the inflammatory storm produced in the body destroys the endothelial layer and induces endothelial cell leakage, and then neutrophils migrate into the alveoli9 and can release neutrophil extracellular traps and elastase.
+Neutrophil elastase (NE) can cause vascular endothelial injury, increase vascular permeability and the permeability of pulmonary endothelial cells and epithelial cells, cause protein and water in the plasma to leak out of the pulmonary vessels, cause alveolar oedema and bleeding and promote the occurrence and development of ARDS.
+9-11 It is one of the important pathogeneses of ARDS.